-Program DescriptionThe Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care program in which the Department of Veterans Affairs (VA) shares the cost of covered health care services and supplies with eligible beneficiaries.
-The program is administered by the Health Administration Center and our offices are located in Denver, Colorado.
+Program DescriptionThe Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care benefits program in which the Department of Veterans Affairs (VA) shares the cost of covered health care services and supplies with eligible beneficiaries.
+The program is administered by the Chief Business Office Purchased Care located in Denver, Colorado.

 General Program RequirementsTo be eligible for CHAMPVA, you cannot be eligible for TRICARE/CHAMPUS, and you must be in one of these categories:

 - The spouse or child of a Veteran who has been rated permanently and totally disabled for a service-connected disability by a VA regional office OR